karthikathota/DSA/Readme.md

  a)Find the inorder successor (smallest value in the right subtree).
  b)Replace the node's value with the successor's value.
  c)Delete the successor node (which will now have at most one child).

+# AVL Tree

+AVL trees are a special type of binary search tree (BST) that maintain balance by ensuring the difference in heights between the left and right subtrees of any node is at most 1.
+This prevents the tree from becoming skewed, which can significantly impact search performance in a BST.

+Imagine a regular BST that gets filled with values in a sequence like 1, 2, 3, 4, 5, 6, 7, 8, 9.
+This would create a right-skewed tree, where the right subtree is much deeper than the left.
+Searching for a value near the root would still be fast, but finding something in the bottom right corner would be slow because we'd have to traverse many more nodes.
+An AVL tree avoids this by performing rotations whenever the balance factor (difference in heights) of a node becomes greater than 1.
+These rotations restructure the tree in a way that maintains the balance property and keeps the search performance efficient.

+There are 4 types of rotations:-

+1. Left Rotation
+2. Right Rotation
+3. Right Left Rotation
+4. Left Right rotation